 Naturally, a day is a 24 hour period of time marked by one revolution of the earth from sunrise to sunrise.
 This revolution brings us day and night, the sun ruling the day and the stars and moon ruling the night.
 That is how mankind calculates a day, but what about our Father?

 Were the six "days" of Genesis "days" as we think of them?

 I do not believe so.

-Scripture tells us the lights in the firmament, the sun, moon and stars were not created until the fourth day, (Genesis 1:14-19).
-So how can we believe four days, four 24 hour periods of time, the rising and setting of the sun occurred when the sun, stars and moon were not yet in place to mark the day’s calculation?
+Scripture tells us the lights in the firmament, the sun, moon and stars were not appointed until the fourth day, (Genesis 1:14-19).
+So how can we believe four days, four 24 hour periods of time, the rising and setting of the sun occurred when the sun, stars and moon were not yet in place to mark the day's calculation?